Wills and Probate Disputes

 We can also advise on intestacy cases, where the deceased did not leave a will but you feel entitled to an inheritance from their estate, either as a relative or a long-term carer.

-Time limits for contesting a will
+What are the time limits for contesting a will?

 If you are unhappy with a will, it is vital that you seek legal help as soon as possible.
 Time limits for contesting a will can be as little as six months and prompt action can put a stop on the estate being distributed.